sahyagiri/DistinctKeywords/README.md

 Hilbert curve act as a Locality-sensitive hashing.

 ###  Supported Languages (jupyter notebooks available in examples)

 1. English (default) using custom word2vec trained on simplewiki.
 2. German (on test.
 Need support from native speakers).
-Using Word2vec from [this link](https://devmount.github.io/GermanWordEmbeddings/)
+Using Word2vec model from [this link](https://devmount.github.io/GermanWordEmbeddings/)
 3. French (on test.
 Need support from native speakers).
 Using word2vec model from [this link](https://fauconnier.github.io/)
+4. Italian (on test.
+Need support from native speakers).
+Using word2vec model from [this link](http://vectors.nlpl.eu/repository/#)

 ##  Installation Instructions